-We have audited the accompanying consolidated financial statements of the Young Men's Christian Association of the Blue Water Area and Supporting Organization (the "Association") which comprise the consolidated statement of financial position as of December 31, 2023, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Young Men's Christian Association of the Blue Water Area (the "Association") (a nonprofit organization) which comprise the statement of financial position as of December 31, 2024 and the related statement of activities, functional expenses, and cash flows for the year then ended and the related notes to the financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Young Men's Christian Association of the Blue Water Area and Supporting Organization as of December 31, 2023 and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Young Men's Christian Association of the Blue Water Area as of December 31, 2024 and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.